The Great Game 🎲 Vicinto Prossimo

 Shake your hair girl with your ponytail

-Takes me right back (when you were young)
+Takes me right back, when you were young

 Her eyes were crystalline blue, the stuff of poems, the cause of the bitten apple and the launching of a thousand ships.
 When she winked at him, her green eye-shadow glistened in the morning light streaming through the stain-glass window behind the professor’s lectern.
-Talfar realized that this was the same young woman who had danced down the street and made him so nervous that he didn’t know if he should wear a jacket, a t-shirt, or just cover himself in an inky cloak and pretend he didn’t exist.
+She was the same young woman who had danced down the street and made him so nervous that he didn’t know if he should wear a jacket, a t-shirt, or just cover himself in an inky cloak and pretend he didn’t exist.

 🎲